-Occasionally it is necessary for the Department to issue bills for unpaid taxes.
+Occasionally it is necessary for the Indiana Department of Revenue (DOR) to issue bills for unpaid taxes.
 If your account falls into the collection process, it is important to understand each billing stage and its deadline.
 For more information call (317) 232-2165.

 The stages of collection are: